PixelPete77/RealEstateCare/README.md

 ## Users

-To be able to log in to the application, a few 'inspectors' have been added:
+To be able to log in to the application, a few fictional 'inspectors' have been added:

 - Inspector 1
     Username: inspector1@realestatecare.com